Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Nonsyndromic holoprosencephaly.
-Genetics Home Reference. http://ghr.nlm.nih.gov/condition/nonsyndromic-holoprosencephaly.
-Accessed September 30, 2010.
+Genetics Home Reference.
+September 2010; http://ghr.nlm.nih.gov/condition/nonsyndromic-holoprosencephaly.

 - Genetics Home Reference (GHR) contains information on Holoprosencephaly.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.